Andy Kaufman: Latka

 The Foreign Man character was changed into Latka Gravas for ABC's sitcom Taxi, appearing in 79 of 114 episodes in 1978–83.
-Bob Zmuda confirms this: "They basically were buying Andy's Foreign Man character for the Taxi character Latka."
+Friend and longtime collaborator Bob Zmuda confirms this: "They basically were buying Andy's Foreign Man character for the Taxi character Latka."
 Kaufman's longtime manager George Shapiro encouraged him to take the gig.

 Kaufman disliked sitcoms and was not happy with the idea of being in one, but Shapiro convinced him that it would quickly lead to stardom, which would earn him money he could then put into his own act.
 Kaufman agreed to appear in 14 episodes per season, and he initially wanted four for Kaufman's alter ego Tony Clifton.
 After Kaufman deliberately sabotaged Clifton's appearance on the show, however, that part of his contract was dropped.

 His character was given multiple personality disorder, which allowed Kaufman to randomly portray other characters.
 In one episode of Taxi, Kaufman's character came down with a condition that made him act like Alex Rieger, the main character played by Judd Hirsch.
 Another such recurring character played by Kaufman was Latka's womanizing alter ego Vic Ferrari.

 Sam Simon, who early in his career was a writer and later showrunner for Taxi, stated in a 2013 interview on Marc Maron's WTF podcast that the story of Kaufman having been generally disruptive on the show was "a complete fiction" largely created by Zmuda.
 Simon maintained that Zmuda has a vested interest in promoting an out-of-control image of Kaufman.
 In the interview Simon stated that Kaufman was "completely professional" and that he "told you Tony Clifton was him", but he also conceded that Kaufman would have "loved" Zmuda's version of events.

 Kaufman was nominated for the Golden Globe Award for Best Supporting Actor in a Series, Limited Series, or Motion Picture Made for Television for Taxi in 1979 and 1981.